 Provided that Council Tax is levied, collected and enforced in accordance with the Council Tax legislation, the Council Tax bill and any subsequent charges or costs must be paid.

-The council consider that any legal argument that Council Tax is not payable as there is no contract or that there has not been compliance with legislation other than the Council Tax legislation, is not correct.
+The council considers that any legal argument that Council Tax is not payable as there is no contract or that there has not been compliance with legislation other than the Council Tax legislation, is not correct.

 As stated above, everyone who is within the jurisdiction of the UK is subject to its laws.
 This includes persons who describe themselves as Freeman of the Land or other titles which they state entitle them to be above or outside the law.